azavea/raster-vision/docs/framework/architecture.rst

 Customizing Raster Vision
 --------------------------

-When approaching a new problem or dataset with Raster Vision, you may get lucky and be able to apply RV "off-the-shelf".
+When approaching a new problem or dataset with Raster Vision, you may get lucky and be able to apply Raster Vision "off-the-shelf".
 In other cases, Raster Vision can be used after writing scripts to convert data into the appropriate format.

-However, sometimes you will need to modify the functionality of RV to suit your problem.
-In this case, you could modify the RV source code (ie. any of the code in the :ref:`packages <codebase overview>` in the main RV repo).
+However, sometimes you will need to modify the functionality of Raster Vision to suit your problem.
+In this case, you could modify the Raster Vision source code (ie. any of the code in the :ref:`packages <codebase overview>` in the main Raster Vision repo).
 In some cases, this may be necessary, as the right extension points don't exist.
-In other cases, the functionality may be very widely-applicable, and you would like to :ref:`contribute <contributing>` it to the main repo.
+In other cases, the functionality may be very widely-applicable, and you would like to :doc:`contributing <../CONTRIBUTING>` it to the main repo.
 Most of the time, however, the functionality will be problem-specific, or is in an embryonic stage of development, and should be implemented in a plugin that resides outside the main repo.

 General information about plugins can be found in :ref:`bootstrap` and :ref:`pipelines plugins`.
 The following are some brief pointers on how to write plugins for different scenarios.
 In the future, we would like to enhance this section.

+.. currentmodule:: rastervision.pipeline

-* To add commands to an existing ``Pipeline``: write a plugin with subclasses of the ``Pipeline`` and its corresponding ``PipelineConfig`` class.
-The new ``Pipeline`` should add a method for the new command, and modify the list of ``commands``.
-Any new configuration should be added to the subclass of the ``PipelineConfig``.
+* To add commands to an existing :class:`~pipeline.Pipeline`: write a plugin with subclasses of the :class:`~pipeline.Pipeline` and its corresponding :class:`~pipeline_config.PipelineConfig` class.
+The new :class:`~pipeline.Pipeline` should add a method for the new command, and modify the list of ``commands``.
+Any new configuration should be added to the subclass of the :class:`~pipeline_config.PipelineConfig`.
 Example: running some data pre- or post-processing code in a pipeline.
-* To modify commands of an existing ``Pipeline``: same as above except you will override command methods.
-If a new configuration field is required, you can subclass the ``Config`` class that field resides within.
+* To modify commands of an existing :class:`~pipeline.Pipeline`: same as above except you will override command methods.
+If a new configuration field is required, you can subclass the :class:`~config.Config` class that field resides within.
 Example: custom chipping functionality for semantic segmentation.
-You will need to create subclasses of ``SemanticSegmentationChipOptions``, ``SemanticSegmentation``, and ``SemanticSegmentationConfig``.
+You will need to create subclasses of :class:`~rastervision.core.rv_pipeline.semantic_segmentation_config.SemanticSegmentationChipOptions`, :class:`~rastervision.core.rv_pipeline.semantic_segmentation.SemanticSegmentation`, and :class:`~rastervision.core.rv_pipeline.semantic_segmentation_config.SemanticSegmentationConfig`.
-* To create a substantially new ``Pipeline``: write a new plugin that adds a new ``Pipeline``.
-See the ``rastervision.core`` plugin, in particular, the contents of the ``rastervision.core.rv_pipeline`` package.
-If you want to add a new geospatial deep learning pipeline (eg. for chip regression), you may want to override the ``RVPipeline`` class.
-In other cases that deviate more from ``RVPipeline``, you may want to write a new ``Pipeline`` class with arbitrary commands and logic, but that uses the core model building and training functionality in the ``rastervision.pytorch_learner`` plugin.
+* To create a substantially new :class:`~pipeline.Pipeline`: write a new plugin that adds a new :class:`~pipeline.Pipeline`.
+See the :mod:`rastervision.core` plugin, in particular, the contents of the :mod:`rastervision.core.rv_pipeline` package.
+If you want to add a new geospatial deep learning pipeline (eg. for chip regression), you may want to override the :mod:`rastervision.core.rv_pipeline` class.
+In other cases that deviate more from :class:`~rastervision.core.rv_pipeline.Raster VisionPipeline`, you may want to write a new :class:`~pipeline.Pipeline` class with arbitrary commands and logic, but that uses the core model building and training functionality in the :mod:`rastervision.pytorch_learner` plugin.
-* To add the ability to use new file systems or run in new cloud environments: write a plugin that adds a new ``FileSystem`` or ``Runner``.
-See the ``rastervision.aws_s3`` and ``rastervision.aws_batch`` plugins for examples.
+* To add the ability to use new file systems or run in new cloud environments: write a plugin that adds a new :class:`~file_system.file_system.FileSystem` or :class:`~runner.runner.Runner`.
+See the :mod:`rastervision.aws_s3` and :mod:`rastervision.aws_batch` plugins for examples.
-* To use an existing ``RVPipeline`` with a new ``Backend``: write a plugin that adds a subclass of ``Backend`` and ``BackendConfig``.
-See the ``rastervision.pytorch_backend`` plugin for an example.
+* To use an existing :mod:`rastervision.core.rv_pipeline` with a new :class:`~rastervision.core.backend.backend.Backend`: write a plugin that adds a subclass of :class:`~rastervision.core.backend.backend.Backend` and :class:`~rastervision.core.backend.backend_config.BackendConfig`.
+See the :mod:`rastervision.pytorch_backend` plugin for an example.
-* To override model building or training routines in an existing ``PyTorchLearnerBackend``: write a plugin that adds a subclass of ``Learner`` (and ``LearnerConfig``) that overrides ``build_model`` and ``train_step``, and  a subclass of ``PyTorchLearnerBackend`` (and ``PyTorchLearnerBackendConfig``) that overrides the backend so it uses the ``Learner`` subclass.
+* To override model building or training routines in an existing :class:`~rastervision.pytorch_backend.pytorch_learner_backend.PyTorchLearnerBackend`: write a plugin that adds a subclass of :class:`~rastervision.pytorch_learner.learner.Learner` (and :class:`~rastervision.pytorch_learner.learner_config.LearnerConfig`) that overrides :meth:`~rastervision.pytorch_learner.learner.Learner.build_model` and :meth:`~rastervision.pytorch_learner.learner.Learner.train_step`, and  a subclass of :class:`~rastervision.pytorch_backend.pytorch_learner_backend.PyTorchLearnerBackend` (and :class:`~rastervision.pytorch_backend.pytorch_learner_backend_config.PyTorchLearnerBackendConfig`) that overrides the backend so it uses the :class:`~rastervision.pytorch_learner.learner.Learner` subclass.